 Getting Healthy Snacks

 While many of these healthy snacks are available in national grocery store chains or regional specialty markets, others on the list can be found online through retailers like Amazon or health food eCommerce sites.
 Additionally, you may want to consider healthy snack subscription boxes from companies like NatureBox that deliver a selection of healthy snacks to your home or office.
 However, you choose to get them, these wide-ranging healthy snacks are providing delicious, flavorful alternatives to the usual office fare.
-With so much protein and nutrients, you’ll be feeding your body and your brain the very best to fuel that productivity.
+With so much protein and nutrients, you’ll be feeding your body and your brain the very best to fuel that productivity in 2020.